Last Updated on May 26, 2024 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBT and queer martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-This article was originally published on Q Spirit in April 2020 and was expanded with new material over time and most recently updated for accuracy on April 26, 2023.
+This article was originally published on Q Spirit in April 2020 and was expanded with new material over time and most recently updated on May 25, 2024.

 Copyright 2020 © Kittredge Cherry.
 All rights reserved.